 Zimbabwe is located in a spectacular setting situated between two rivers and with the incredible Victoria Falls located on it's border.
 Zimbabwe is full of colour, culture and history with exotic wildlife, friendly locals and also a spectacular coastline.
 Find unique travel ideas where you can see the highlights of the country in a safe way.

-Get inspiration for the best things to do if you would like to go travelling, backpacking or take a gap year in Zimbabwe.
+Find inspiration for the best things to do if you would like to book a holiday, travel, go backpacking or take a gap year in Zimbabwe.

 Get information, tips, itineraries and inspiration for visiting Zimbabwe.